esattozlu/PragmaticProgrammer/PragmaticProgrammer.md

 ### Topic 27.
 Don’t Outrun Your Headlights
 We can't see very far into the future, and the farther you look, the darker it gets.
 Pragmatic Programmers have a strict rule: "Take Small Steps—Always"
 Always take small steps, check feedback before continuing.

+## Chapter 5: Bend, or Break
+### Topic 28.
+Decoupling
+A software that we will change or update later should be flexible and low in dependency.
+The simple principle we should follow is "Decoupled Code Is Easier to Change".
+####Symptoms of coupling:
+- Wacky dependencies between unrelated modules or libraries.
+- “Simple” changes to one module that propagate through unrelated modules in the system or break stuff elsewhere in the system.
+- Developers who are afraid to change code because they aren’t sure what might be affected.
+- Meetings where everyone has to attend because no one is sure who will be affected by a change.

+We need to avoid global data as much as possible to minimize dependency.
+Keep your code as shy as possible.
+Dealing only directly with its own issues will help keep the application decou pled and be more amenable to change.

+### Topic 29.
+Juggling the Real World
+If we write apps that respond to real-world events and adjust what they do to those events, those apps work better in the real world.
+Let’s look at four strategies that help.
+-  Finite State Machines
+-  The Observer Pattern
+-  Publish/Subscribe
+-  Reactive Programming and Streams

+### Topic 30.
+Transforming Programming
+All programs transform data, converting an input into an output.
+We always need to think of programs as something that transforms inputs into outputs.
+The easiest way to find transformation is to start with the requirement and identify their inputs and outputs.
+#### WHAT ABOUT ERROR HANDLING?
+- First, Choose a Representation
+- Then Handle It Inside Each Transformation
+- Or Handle It in the Pipeline
+Thinking of code as a series of (nested) transformations can be a liberating approach to programming.
+This approach makes your code cleaner, shortens your functions, and flatters your designs.

+### Topic 31.
+Inheritance Tax
+Inheritance is coupling.
+Not only is the child class coupled to the parent, the parent’s parent, and so on, but the code that uses the child is also coupled to all the ancestors.
+Instead of inheritance, apply the following techniques;
+- Interfaces and protocols
+- Delegation
+- Mixins and traits

+### Topic 32.
+Configuration
+####Parameterize Your App Using External Configuration
+Common things you will probably want to put in configuration data include:
+- Credentials for external services (database, third party APIs, and so on)
+- Logging levels and destinations
+- Port, IP address, machine, and cluster names the app uses
+- Environment-specific validation parameters
+- Externally set parameters, such as tax rates
+- Site-specific formatting details
+- License keys

+## Chapter 6: Concurrency
+### Topic 33.
+Breaking Temporal Coupling
+### Topic 34.
+Shared State Is Incorrect State
+### Topic 35.
+Actors and Processes
+### Topic 36.
+Blackboards
+## Chapter 7: While You Are Coding
+### Topic 37.
+Listen to Your Lizard Brain 2.
+Topic 38.
+Programming by Coincidence 3.
+Topic 39.
+Algorithm Speed
+### Topic 40.
+Refactoring
+### Topic 41.
+Test to Code
+### Topic 42.
+Property-Based Testing
+### Topic 43.
+Stay Safe Out There
+### Topic 44.
+Naming Things
+## Chapter 8: Before the Project
+### Topic 45.
+The Requirements Pit
+### Topic 46.
+Solving Impossible Puzzles
+### Topic 47.
+Working Together
+### Topic 48.
+The Essence of Agility
+## Chapter 9: Pragmatic Projects
+### Topic 49.
+Pragmatic Teams
+### Topic 50.
+Coconuts Don’t Cut It
+### Topic 51.
+Pragmatic Starter Kit
+### Topic 52.
+Delight Your Users
+### Topic 53.
+Pride and Prejudice